March 5, 2018 — Smoke Alarms Should be Installed on Every Level of Your Home and Anywhere People Sleep

-Fire Commissioner Daniel A. Nigro is urging all New Yorkers to change the batteries in their smoke and carbon monoxide alarms when changing their clocks for the start of Daylight Saving Time on March 10th.
-New Yorkers without a smoke alarm are urged to get a 10-year sealed battery combination smoke and carbon monoxide alarm for every level of their home.
+Fire Commissioner Daniel A. Nigro is urging all New Yorkers to change the batteries in their smoke and carbon monoxide alarms when changing their clocks for the start of Daylight Saving Time on March 11th.
+Anyone without a smoke alarm is urged to get a 10-year sealed battery combination smoke and carbon monoxide alarm for every level of their home.
+As part of this semi-annual outreach effort, members of the FDNY Fire Safety Education Team will be distributing fire safety literature in multiple languages at more than a dozen locations throughout the five boroughs.

 For more fire and life safety information, visit www.FDNYSmart.org

-Below, please find the locations and times for FDNY Fire Safety Education events on Friday, March 8.
-All events are from 4 p.m. – 6 p.m. at each location.Bronx:
+Below, please find the locations and times for FDNY Fire Safety Education events.